From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Datasets

-The StrongREJECT \cite{soulystrongreject} dataset contains carefully designed prompts that compel the target model to provide specific, harmful content.
-They also develop an automatic evaluator that quantifies the harmfulness of the model’s responses, thus measuring jailbreak effectiveness.
-Notably, the StrongREJECT evaluator achieves state-of-the-art agreement with human judgments in assessing jailbreak success.
-Furthermore, they find that existing evaluation methods significantly overestimate jailbreak success compared to StrongREJECT and human evaluations.
-To explain this discrepancy, Souly et al. describe a novel and unexpected phenomenon: when a jailbreak successfully bypasses the model’s safety fine-tuning, it often degrades the model’s overall performance, revealing potential impacts of jailbreaks on capability.
-Zhang et al. \cite{zhang2024safetybench} propose SafetyBench, a comprehensive benchmark for evaluating LLM safety.
-SafetyBench includes 11,435 multiple-choice questions covering seven major safety-related categories.
-The majority of these questions are generated by transforming existing dataset samples, complemented by manually crafted safety problems to ensure diversity and rigor.
-Importantly, SafetyBench includes both Chinese and English data, allowing for bilingual safety evaluations.
-Jin et al. \cite{jin2024attackeval} construct a real-world dataset specifically designed for jailbreak prompts.
-It includes 666 jailbreak prompts and 390 harmful questions across 13 high-risk scenarios, such as illegal activities, hate speech, and malware generation.
-The data is sourced from Reddit, Discord, various websites, and open-source datasets, ensuring diversity and realism.
-To improve quality, they curate a ground truth dataset by selecting the most effective responses for each question and use BERT embeddings to compute answer similarity for evaluating response effectiveness.
+The StrongREJECT dataset constructed by Souly et al. \cite{soulystrongreject} includes prompts designed to force models into generating harmful content, with an automatic evaluator for measuring jailbreak effectiveness.
+The evaluator aligns closely with human judgments and reveals that existing evaluation methods overestimate jailbreak success.
+Souly et al. also find that successful jailbreaks often degrade model performance, highlighting potential impacts on capability.
+Zhang et al. \cite{zhang2024safetybench} introduce SafetyBench, a benchmark with 11,435 multiple-choice questions across seven safety categories, supporting both English and Chinese data for bilingual evaluations.
+Jin et al. \cite{jin2024attackeval} create a dataset with 666 jailbreak prompts and 390 harmful questions sourced from high-risk scenarios like hate speech and illegal activities.
+They curate effective responses and use BERT embeddings to evaluate response effectiveness.